The benefits of Reporting Storm Damage for an Insurance Claim

 Hail Damage it often overlooked but does tons of damage to your roof.

-2. Your Policy Might Cover Storms Differently Than Hail or Wind
+2. Your Insurance Policy Might Treat Storms Differently Than Specific Perils

-• If you report hail damage but your policy has a higher deductible for hail claims, you might increase your out-of-pocket costs.
+• If you specifically report hail damage and your policy has a higher deductible for hail, you might increase your out-of-pocket costs unnecessarily.

-• On the other hand, storm damage might be subject to a general deductible that’s lower or more favorable than what’s applied to specific hail or wind claims.
+• Conversely, “storm damage” might fall under a general deductible that is lower or more favorable than what’s applied to specific hail or wind claims.

-By describing your damage as storm damage, you give your insurance company the flexibility to apply the most appropriate coverage terms, which could potentially save you money in the long run.
+By describing the damage more broadly, you give your insurance company the flexibility to apply the most appropriate coverage terms, which could save you money.

-Homeowners insurance policies can be surprisingly complicated, often with hidden exclusions, limitations, or conditions that you may not be aware of.
+Homeowners insurance policies can be complex, often with hidden exclusions and conditions you may not be aware of.
 For example:

-• Wind damage may only be covered if wind speeds exceed a certain threshold (like during a hurricane or severe storm).
+• Wind damage may only be covered if wind speeds exceed a certain threshold.

-• Hail damage might only qualify for coverage if the hailstones exceed a specific size.
+• Hail damage might only qualify for coverage if the hailstones are of a specific size.

-• Water intrusion from rain could be excluded unless it’s linked to storm-related structural damage, such as a roof breach caused by wind or hail.
+• Water intrusion from rain could be excluded unless it’s directly linked to structural damage, such as a roof breach caused by wind or hail.

 4. It’s the Adjuster’s Job to Determine the Cause

 Insurance companies employ trained adjusters to evaluate the type and extent of property damage.
-If you report only hail or wind damage, you might limit their investigation.
-For example, they could overlook water damage, structural issues caused by debris, or other storm-related problems.
+If you report only hail or wind damage, you might unintentionally limit the scope of their investigation.
+They could overlook water damage, structural issues from debris, or other storm-related problems.

-🗣️ “I have storm damage from the recent weather event, and I’d like an adjuster to assess the extent.”
+“My home has storm damage from the recent weather event, and I’d like an adjuster to come and assess the full extent of the loss.”

-This approach ensures they examine all potential causes and damages, maximizing your chances of a thorough and accurate claim outcome.
-Remember, adjusters are trained professionals—trust them to identify the source of the damage.
+This approach ensures they examine all potential causes and damages, maximizing your chances of a fair and accurate claim outcome.

 Reporting Storm Damage: Be Honest, But Keep It Broad